libraryapp/library-api/README.md

 3. log into mysql shell using
 > ``mysql -u root -p``
+<<<<<<< Updated upstream

+Note: you may get the following message
+“ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/tmp/mysql.sock' (2)”, then follow the steps described below headed Errors with mysql

 4. create database from inside this shell
 > ``create database bookshelf;``